ryansheehy0/Neo-C/possible_features.md

 - static
 - volatile
 	- So compiler doesn't optimize things out
+- multi threading
 	- async, await, and promises
-- multi threading
+	- Built into the language
 - How to do functions as arguments.
 Lamda arguments.
 - Creating libraries
 	- Should be done through the compiler.